Azure/slm-innovator-lab/2_slm-fine-tuning-mlstudio/README.md

     ) from err
 ```

-4.5.
+### 4.5.
 Create a Deployment

 Deployment is the instance that actually run the model.
 Multiple deployments can be connected to an endpoint, and each deployment contains a model, environment, compute resources, infrastructure settings, and more.
 Deployment does the following:

-- Manage resources: The deployment manages the computing resources needed to run the model.
+- **Manage resources**: The deployment manages the computing resources needed to run the model.
 You can set up resources like CPU, GPU, and memory.
-- Versioning: Deployments can manage different versions of a model.
+- **Versioning**: Deployments can manage different versions of a model.
 This makes it easy to roll back to a previous version or deploy a new version.
-- Monitoring and logging: We can monitor the logs and performance of running models.
+- **Monitoring and logging**: We can monitor the logs and performance of running models.
 This helps you detect and resolve issues.

 The code snippet is below.
 Note that this takes a lot of time as a GPU cluster must be provisioned and the serving environment must be built.